Having early pregnancy discharge is something many women don’t expect.

 Often women look for increased cervical fluid as a way of knowing it’s the best time for conception.

 Other women might check for discharge as a sign of early pregnancy.

-Your body produces cervical discharge at many stages during your reproductive cycle.
+Your body produces white discharge at many stages during your reproductive cycle.

-But leukorrhea happens in women who aren’t pregnant.
+But leukorrhea can happen in women who aren’t pregnant.